 The correct balance of the many species that make up the microbiome is critical to the health of the host animal, and this balance is directly affected and modified by the ingredients and the nutrients that are contained in the food.
 An elevation in the numbers of undesirable bacteria has been shown to produce low level inflammation, which is the primary cause ofmany of the common disease conditions we see in our pets.
 Skin sensitivity issues, arthritis, and digestive problems, to name just a few, can all be traced to microbiota imbalances in the gut.
 Hippocrates had a point when he claimed, over 2000 years ago, that all disease comes from the gut!

 To summarise, the advantages of nutrient ramping are profound.
 Not only is digestive health and feeding efficiency maximised, but feeding costs and nutritional stress are reduced, with our pets enjoying heightened levels of wellbeing, disease resistance, and are ultimately able to live a happier, longer life.
 Whilst this may seem to be a utopian result (achieving more for less has always been viewed with scepticism), the benefits and advantages of nutrient ramped diets are beyond debate, and the files are thick with anecdotes from grateful owners whose beloved pets have enjoyed a new lease of life thanks to this stunning technology.
-If you would like to see how this works for yourself, simply follow this link to take advantage of our stunning introductory offer.
+If you would like to see how this works for yourself, simply request a free sample and allow your fur baby to test this amazing food.